skeller1/extr/readme.md

          def get_child_project
           @data = ...

+          # render :json direct in your controller
           render :json => @data
          end

          def get_parent_project
           @data = ...
+          # use own get_parent_project.json.erb view for json response
           respond_with @data
          end

         end

-5. __Call controller actions on the client side__
+4. __Call controller actions on the client side__

     Create a Rails route to your new view that is a startpoint for your new Ext Js UI.
-Make sure that you load it with your `application.html.erb` layout file, that includes all the Ext Js stuff.
+Make sure that you load it with your `application.html.erb` layout file, that includes all the Ext Js and Ext Direct files.

-    In your written JS files or in Firebug (Javascript console) you can use your ProjectsController actions:
+    In your written JS files or in Firebug (Javascript console) you can call your `ProjectsController` actions:

         Rails.ProjectsController.get_child_project(current_project,function(result,e){
          alert(result);